projectaligned/projectaligned.github.io/_posts/2021-02-12-get-human-feedback-from-reddit.md

 ```
 “I’m crazy,” I say, “You shouldn’t have made me look like the antiques dealer.”“Well, I suppose that’s the way things are,” she shrugs.
 “But no,” she says, “we aren’t crazy here.
-We’re just here, to honour you.”I want to argue with her, but I can’t, not when her voice breaks me.
+We’re just here, to honour you.”
+I want to argue with her, but I can’t, not when her voice breaks me.
 I want to tell her everything, but the truth is I only have so much time.“I was there when the whole thing happened.
 It’s weird; I know this house has special powers.
 Like there’s magic in it.
 And that’s what makes us so special.
 I can see what will happen if I choose right.”I don’t even know how I chose, or why I chose to not save her.